rl-institut/SimBA/docs/source/simba_features.rst

 Vehicle Dispatch
 ----------------

 To allocate the rotations to vehicles, vehicles of the needed type to fulfil the rotation are used.
 If no suitable vehicle is available, a new vehicle is created.
-Available vehilces are defined as not currently serving a rotation, having the same depot and having had enough time after return to the depot to be fully charged, when returning with an empty battery.
-This "minimum standing time" at the depot is calculated using the variable min_recharge_deps_oppb or min_recharge_deps_depb from the config together with the respective battery capacity of the vehicle and assuming the maximum available power of the depot chargning stations.
+Available vehicles are defined as not currently serving a rotation, having the same depot and having had enough time after return to the depot to be fully charged, when returning with an empty battery.
+This "minimum standing time" at the depot is calculated using the variable min_recharge_deps_oppb or min_recharge_deps_depb from the config together with the respective battery capacity of the vehicle and assuming the maximum available power of the depot charging stations.

 Charging simulation
 -------------------

 The charging simulation is carried out in the open source software `SpiceEV <https://github.com/rl-institut/spice_ev>`_, that is included in SimBA as a package.
-SimBA therefore uses SpiceEVs carging strategy "distributed", that allows to sepatarte the charging strategy depending on the station type.
+SimBA therefore uses SpiceEVs charging strategy "distributed", that allows to separate the charging strategy depending on the station type.
 The station types can be either depot charging station (deps) or opportunity charging station (opps).
 At depot charging stations vehicles are being charged using SpiceEVs strategy "balanced", which uses the whole standing time to charge with the minimal power to reach a desired SoC.
-At opportunity charging stations the strategy "greedy" is employed, that charges with the maximum available power due to restrictions from the grid connectoion, the charging curve of the vehicle and the charging station.
+At opportunity charging stations the strategy "greedy" is employed, that charges with the maximum available power due to restrictions from the grid connection, the charging curve of the vehicle and the charging station.

 .. _generate_report:

 Generate report
 ---------------

 The generation of the report is implemented as a mode, that can be activated with the keyword "report" in modes (:ref:`report`).
 The report generates most of the output files.
-These are saved in a subfolder of the output directory as defined in :ref:`config` named as a string with the modes executed up to the point when report is called. e.g. mode = ['sim', 'report', 'neg_oppb_to_depb', 'report'] will create two subfolders in the output directory named "sim" and "sim__neg_oppb_to_depb" containing the output files for the respective times in simulation.
+These are saved in a sub-folder of the output directory as defined in :ref:`config` named as a string with the modes executed up to the point when report is called. e.g. mode = ['sim', 'report', 'neg_oppb_to_depb', 'report'] will create two sub-folders in the output directory named "sim" and "sim__neg_oppb_to_depb" containing the output files for the respective times in simulation.

 The generation of the report can be modified using the flag "cost_calculation" in :ref:`config`.
 If this flag is set to true, each report will also generate the file "summary_vehicles_costs.csv".